North Cornwall · TR8

 Why Crantock is its own job.

 Conservation Area covers the village including the church; AONB and Heritage Coast across the parish.
 Gannel estuary views and ecology shape applications on the eastern edge.
 For planning application specifically, parts of Crantock sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Crantock drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Crantock project as a TR8-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Crantock job runs as a TR8-specific piece of work — local policy, local fabric, local builders.
+Most of our planning application work in Crantock lands on modern AONB-sensitive infill, with detailing that has to nod to the wider Newquay streetscape.

 Planning note